 Tracy was born and raised on Kooma Country, in a small, remote, riverside country town in South-West Queensland and has been fortunate to call Gubbi Gubbi/Kabi Kabi Country on Queensland’s Sunshine Coast, home since 2007.

-“Weaving modern nutrition sciences, theories and therapies with Culturally Responsive Trauma Integrated Care, Practice and Healing Approaches, Indigenous knowledges and philosophies to provide services that inspire, advance and sustain advocacy, healing, self-determination and culturally consonant nutrition, health and wellbeing."
+“Weaving modern nutrition sciences, theories and therapies with Culturally Responsive Trauma Integrated Care, Practice and Healing Approaches, Indigenous knowledges and philosophies to provide services that inspire, transform, advance and sustain advocacy, healing, self-determination and culturally consonant nutrition, health and wellbeing."

 Tracy is here to create safe and empowering spaces of inspiration, connection, healing, nourishment, empowerment and sustainability for you, your family, your community, your community group, your business, your organisation, your university and/or your school.